jmichel7/FinitePosets.jl/README.md

 Poset(CPoset([[2, 3], [4], [4], Int64[]]),[(1, 1), (2, 1), (1, 2), (2, 2)])
 ```

-A poset can be specified by a list of tuples specifing order relations.
-The transitive  closure  of  these  relations  is computed, giving an incidence matrix  from which the  poset is built.
-The elements of  the poset, if not specified separately, will be all the elements which appear in the tuples.
+A  poset can be specified  by a list of  tuples specifying order relations.
+The  transitive closure  of these  relations is  computed, resulting  in an incidence  matrix from which the poset  is constructed.
+The elements of the poset, if not specified separately, are all the elements that appear in the tuples.

 ```julia-repl
 julia> Poset([(:a,:b),(:c,:d)])